corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > If people wanted to extend the tools and libraries to support backlevel schema versions, it would not be too difficult; the older revisions are largely subsets of the later ones.
 It's well outside the scope of this introductory tutorial, but [PRs are gratefully received](https://github.com/corvus-dotnet/Corvus.JsonSchema)!

-You'll then notice that I'm not defining any particular object at the root level - the interesting types are all in the `$defs` section.
+You'll then notice that the root of the schema is just a naked `$ref` to one of the types in its own `$defs` section.
+The interesting types are all in the `$defs` section.

 This is a matter of style and habit - I tend to use document fragments that are then included by `$ref` in other places (e.g. OpenAPI documents).
 So everything goes in the `$defs` section.

-> This does have some implications for how code is generated.
-Personally I prefer what is emitted if you do things this way, but your mileage may vary!
-We'll see the differences later on.

 The first entity we encounter in the `$defs` section is a `Person` with a required `name` property, and an optional `dateOfBirth`.